pdf-tools/pdf_code_samples/docs/tutorials/convsrv-chrome-extension.md

 This tutorial demonstrates a [browser extension](https://github.com/pdf-tools/pdf_code_samples/raw/refs/heads/main/convsrv_chrome_extension/pdftools-conversion-service-extension.zip) for Chrome and Edge that allows users to convert documents using the Conversion Service, simply by dragging files into their browser.
 The extension provides a convenient way to convert documents without leaving your browser.

+### Installation Instructions

+Follow these steps to install the extension in Chrome:

+1. Open Google Chrome or Microsoft Edge
+2. Navigate to `chrome://extensions/` or `edge://extensions/`
+3. Enable "Developer mode" by clicking the toggle switch in the top right corner
+4. Install the extension using one of these methods:
+   - Option A: Drag and drop the `pdftools-conversion-service-extension.zip` file onto the extensions page ([download from here](https://github.com/pdf-tools/pdf_code_samples/raw/refs/heads/main/convsrv_chrome_extension/pdftools-conversion-service-extension.zip))
+   - Option B: Click "Load unpacked" and select the unzipped extension folder
+5. Click "Details" on the extension's card
+6. Scroll down and toggle "Pin to Toolbar" to make the extension easily accessible

+After installation, you'll see the Pdftools icon in your Chrome toolbar, indicating that the extension is ready to use.

+*Note* the extension requires http access to a running instance of the Conversion Service.

 <img src="{{ site.baseurl }}/assets/images/tutorials/convsrv-chrome-extension.png" alt="Chrome Extension Screenshot" width="50%" />

 ### Download